pistolero/any2any/any2any/tests/base_doc.rst

 Operation context
 ------------------

 When calling a cast, it can be useful for several methods to share data.
-For this purpose, a context variable is automatically created before each call, and deleted when the call returns :
+For this purpose, a *_context* dictionary is automatically created before each call, and deleted when the call returns :

     >>> class SomeCast(Cast):
     ...